 Wide variations in blood pressure are also possible.
-In the long term, this can have an impact on the cardiovascular system.
+In the long term, this can have

 The main cause of symptoms in PD is a fall in dopamine production in the brain.
 This affects movement, but it can also affect a person’s thinking and sense of well-being.

 Dementia: This is common in the later stages of the disease.
 The person may have difficulty remembering things and thinking clearly.

 Sleep problems: These are a core feature of PD.
 Contributing factors include REM sleep disturbances, the use of some medications, restless leg syndrome, pain, and difficulty turning over in the night.

 A person may have difficulty sleeping or staying asleep at night, and they may also be excessively sleepy during the day.